starryskiessouth/starryskiessouth.github.io/content/about/members-in-the-news.md

   main:
     parent: About Us
 ---
+*The above image was taken by Georgia member, Meaghan Gerard Walsh.*

 ###### June 2022

 Our South Carolina coordinator, Tom Berta, is interviewed about light pollution in WCBD News 2 Charleston.
 Watch the video [here](https://www.youtube.com/watch?v=0GCn5D_Hvpo).